-\subsection{Matrix Representation of Fourier Transforms}
+\subsection{Matrix Representation of Fourier Transforms.}

-We present a matrix representation of Fourier transforms. \BMnew{T}he one-dimensional Fourier transform we can \BMnew{be} writ\BMnew{ten} as a matrix-vector product.
+We present a matrix representation of Fourier transforms.
+The one-dimensional Fourier transform can be written as a matrix-vector product.
 Here, the term one-dimensional Fourier matrix represents the discrete implementation of the Fourier basis, i.e., when we sample the Fourier basis and store it as a matrix $\mbf{F}_{1D} \in \C^{N \times N}$.
-Hence, \BMnew{the} one-dimensional Fourier transform of vector $\mbf x \in \C^{N \times N}$ can be written as
+Hence, the one-dimensional Fourier transform of vector $\mbf x \in \C^{N \times N}$ can be written as

-where the one-dimensional Fourier transform is given by \cite[eq.5.44]{jain1989fundamentals},
+where the one-dimensional Fourier transform is given by \cite[eq.\,5.44]{jain1989fundamentals},